bluetiger9/Qt-Quoted-Printable/README.md

 Quoted-Printable Encoder/Decoder for Qt
 =======================================

-This project contains an encoder and a decoder for Quoted-Printable encoding describen in [RCF 2045](http://tools.ietf.org/html/rfc2045#page-19).
+This project contains an encoder and a decoder for Quoted-Printable encoding described in [RCF 2045](http://tools.ietf.org/html/rfc2045#page-19).

 ##Examples